Table of Contents

 As you learned, gas is still king.

 When it comes to quality, performance, and functionality, the best gas powered chainsaw models can’t be beat.

 However, I know that gas tools are not for everyone.

 If after reading my gas chainsaw reviews you’re still not sure if you want to purchase a gas tool, then take a look at these other two guides I wrote.
-One shows you how to pick the best corded electric chainsaw that plugs into any standard power outlet and the other shows you how to find the best cordless electric chainsaw that runs on batteries.
+One shows you how to pick the best electric chainsaw models that plug into any standard power outlet and the other shows you how to find the best battery chainsaw model that doesn’t need a cord.

 I’m sure you’ll uncover the perfect chainsaw for your needs in one of those posts.

 I hope you enjoyed this guide on finding the best gas chainsaw for the money.